sachin1022/phitag_gpt_datasets/README.md

 This guide explain the process of employing GPT as a computational annotator within a PhiTag.

 ## Note
-This project makes use of the DWUG EN dataset.
-Here, you only get the dataId.
-For getting the data, please refer to the following information:
+This project makes use of the [DWUG EN](https://zenodo.org/records/7387261) dataset.
+For word usages, we only provide the dataId of the original usages.
+To obtain the full data, please refer to the original dataset and match the usage identifiers with our dataIds.
-DWUG EN: A dynamic word usage graph for English.
-To obtain the data, use the dataId provided and follow the instructions at [DWUG EN](https://zenodo.org/record/5544443).

 ## Step 1
 Initiating GPT as an annotator begins with data preparation.